Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 • Only an athlete registered at the current CPI event is allowed to be riding the horse while on the show grounds. ʺTuning‐upʺ by persons other than the athlete registered at the current CPI event is prohibited.

-• Show management shall post courses to jump at least one hour prior to the commencement of the class.
+• Show management shall post courses to jump at least one hour before the commencement of the class.

 • Judges’ decisions shall be final and may not be protested.